-Not that long ago, the Philadelphia Phillies played at Veterans Stadium, a concrete oval (actually, they officially called its shape an "octorad," which sounds like a made-up word), which seated 62,382 fans for baseball in its final years.
+The Mets are starting a road series tonight, in Philadelphia.
+Since Philly is so close, I don't have to do any lag time with the airfares.
+Not that long ago, the Philadelphia Phillies played at Veterans Stadium, a concrete oval (officially, they called its shape an "octorad," which sounds like a made-up word), which seated 62,382 fans for baseball in its final years.
 Granted, about a third of these seats, 20,000 or so, were in the outfield and well back of the action.
 But with a few exceptions, during the regular season you could show up at the Vet’s ticket window at 7:00 at night, Monday through Saturday, or at 1:00 on a Sunday, and buy pretty much as many seats as you could afford.

 It’s a different world at Citizens Bank Park, which opened in 2004.
 It’s not a multipurpose facility, it’s a baseball-specific stadium.
 Every seat has sufficient width, legroom and alignment to view a game in comfort.
 Behind you will be concession stands that are plentiful and varied, restrooms that are clean and not beset by noxious fumes, and no 2-inning-long lines at either.
 In front of you are informative and attractive scoreboards and a nice, natural-grass field, instead of the hideous lime-green carpet at the Vet.
 (It was often called the worst in the NFL.
 I don’t know if it was the worst in baseball, though: Pittsburgh’s Three Rivers Stadium and Houston’s Astrodome had artificial fields that looked even worse to me.)
 Depending on where you sit, you might even get a good view of the skyline of Center City Philadelphia.